-Filter Setup: Allows you to create and save custom filters for geocaches based on specific factors (page 17).
+Filter Setup: Allows you to create and save custom filters for geocaches based on specific factors (Creating and Saving a Geocache Filter).

 Found Geocaches: Allows you to edit the number of geocaches found.
-This number automatically increases as you log a find (page 17).
+This number automatically increases as you log a find (Logging the Attempt).